Google’s released the final Nexus 5X Android O Developer Preview which means we’re extremely close to the device’s final Android 8.0 release.

 Before we get into our impressions of the fourth and final Android O preview, here are a few things to know about the Nexus 5X Android O beta 4 download and installation.

 The Nexus 5X Android O beta 4 update is a pretty sizable update.
 It took us about a minute or so to download over a high-speed Wi-Fi network.
 The installation took about seven minutes to finish up.

 We recommend putting aside 15 minutes or more to monitor the download and the installation for problems.
 This is particularly important if you're installing the beta for the first time.

 Everything went smoothly for us but it's impossible to predict what you'll see during your installation process.

-We've been using the Nexus 5X's new Android O beta for a few weeks now and we've just installed the fourth release.
+We've been using the Nexus 5X's new Android O beta for a few weeks now and we recently installed the fourth and final beta release.

-We've only spent a few hours with the update but we've starting testing the device's battery life, connectivity, and UI speed.
+We've spent several days with the update but we've starting testing the device's battery life, connectivity, and UI speed.
 We've also been testing our core apps and services.
 Here's what we've noticed thus far.

 We've seen complaints about weird battery drain but we haven't noticed anything on our device.
 Battery life is still about the same as it was on Android Nougat.

 If you do start to encounter battery life issues on the new version of Android O, take a look at our guide to fixing bad battery life or consider downgrading to Nougat.